lykahb/groundhog/examples/README-multidb.md

-# Groundhog basic example
+# Groundhog multidb example

 This code is a simple, commented example of the use of the `[groundhog](https://github.com/lykahb/groundhog)` Record-Relational Model (RRM) database interface for Haskell.
-The example creates a couple of customers and has them purchase products from a notional store.
+The example shows the use of any one of a number of database backends.

 By default, data is "persisted" in an in-memory SQLite3 database that disappears on program exit.
 You may choose one